26 Oct Finding Your Self at Work: The Second Step, Power beyond capitalism raising us to sanity

 I have come to see healing from addiction as choosing good feelings.
 Any addiction gives us a good feeling.
 When we heal an addiction, we choose a higher-level good feeling.
 I rank good feelings this way:

 My spiritual work is learning to choose whatever arises to bring me joy.

 To repeat, there is nothing evil about money that I can see.
 It isn’t even necessary, it’s just longstanding, and useful, like grammar.
 Like grammar; it helps you accomplish stuff.
 You can use it to bring you pleasure, or happiness, or joy.

 The pleasure we got from capitalism was security.
 Its cost is high.
 Too high for us.
 This series–and RAISING CLARITY’s work–is for people who want to explore a worklife alternative that gives joy.

 Part of us already believes capitalism is a shell game.
-We already sense there is more to life.
-We want there to be more to our worklives.
-We are ready to believe, willing to believe, and that is enough, until Step Three.
-All the Steps to Recovery from Capitalism are here.
+We are ready to believe in a power greater than it restoring us to sanity, willing to believe, and that is enough, until Step Three.